jbal/trendhunter/README.md

                                   server.
 If you do need to use a proxy, please be aware of the considerable risk if the provider is not secure.
+  -r, --rate FLOAT                Rate is used to limit the API request
+                                  frequency.
+Plug in a positive integer or float to represent rate / second.
+This will apply to every outbound request.
   --help                          Show this message and exit.
 ```